ityonemo/appsignal-docs/source/front-end/index.html.md

 * This feature is not yet available for all users.
 * Although you should expect few changes, the API may change before public release.

+Although this is a beta version, we already use it to monitor errors right here on AppSignal.com!
+We can say with high confidence that you can safely start using this in your frontend apps today.

 ## Table of Contents

 - [Installation](/front-end/installation.html)